PBACL abides by the Privacy Act 1988 (Cth.) and the Privacy and Personal Information Protection Act 1988 (NSW).

 Consequences of Discrimination and Harassment

-Employees, client and participants are expected to comply with company policy and refrain from engaging in any discriminatory or harassing behavior.
+Employees and clients are expected to comply with company policy and refrain from engaging in any discriminatory or harassing behavior.
 Discrimination or harassment will not be tolerated at PBACL.
 Where instances of discrimination or harassment occur, they will be investigated in a confidential manner.
 If proven, the person responsible will be disciplined.
-In serious cases, this may involve dismissal from relevant course, or termination of NEIS Contract.
+In serious cases, this may involve dismissal.

 PBACL has in place a Grievance Handling Policy which details the action participants or employees can take if they feel that they have been discriminated against or harassed.
-If a complaint is to be lodged it is to be made through the Executive Officer.
+If a complaint is to be lodged it is to be made through the Executive Officer, but the complainant has the right to lodge the complaint with the Board of Directors.

 At PBACL we are committed to ensuring a workplace free of discrimination and harassment.
 This commitment is based, in part, on the need to ensure that our company compiles with equal opportunity laws.
 However, we are also committed to providing a pleasant working environment for all employees and encouraging good working relationships between employees.